 You help others.
 We help you with your insurance.

-Non-profit insurance throughout Central Tennessee and Southern Kentucky.
+Non-profit insurance throughout Middle Tennessee and Southern Kentucky.

 Even though your organization’s goal is to help people, you are still running a business.
 That means your non-profit needs to protect itself against the risks that small business owners face.
 We’ll help you design a non-profit insurance policy that covers your organization’s unique needs.